DeaChintia/deacputri-com/content/en/posts/hosting-my-own-personal-site-hugo.md

     ```

 ### Installing Hugo - Docker Container Configuration in Windows
 For development, I use a Docker container on my Windows machine.
-First, I installed Docker Desktop on Windows, following the [Docker Official Documentation](https://docs.docker.com/desktop/install/windows-install/) for this.
+First, I installed Docker Desktop on Windows, following the [Docker official documentation](https://docs.docker.com/desktop/install/windows-install/) for this.
 Then, I created a custom Docker image using this Dockerfile:

 #### Setup Dockerfile